learn-co-curriculum/uci-mod-1-media-queries/README.md

 queries" are the focus of this lesson.
 By writing "media queries" you can can ensure your site looks great on all devices.

-## Objectives

-1. What is the purpose of media queries
-2. What is the media query syntax
-3. Where should "breakpoints" be created

-## What is the Purpose of Media Queries?
+## Identify the Purpose of Media Queries

 Media queries are a feature of CSS.
 They are sets of styles that are applied when the medium satisfies specific conditions.
 Media queries most frequently decide whether a group of CSS rules applies based on the device "viewport" (or, "screen") size.
 The points at which the layout adjusts, based on some media property (or properties!), is called a "breakpoint".

-## What is the Media Query Syntax?
+## Describe Media Query Syntax

 Below are a few examples of syntax for writing a media query statement within our CSS code: